ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/twentybel0w/CVE-2021-25162](https://github.com/twentybel0w/CVE-2021-25162) :  ![starts](https://img.shields.io/github/stars/twentybel0w/CVE-2021-25162.svg) ![forks](https://img.shields.io/github/forks/twentybel0w/CVE-2021-25162.svg)

 ## CVE-2021-25094
  The Tatsu WordPress plugin before 3.3.12 add_custom_font action can be used without prior authentication to upload a rogue zip file which is uncompressed under the WordPress's upload directory.
-By adding a PHP shell with a filename starting with a dot &quot;.&quot;, this can bypass extension control implemented in the plugin.
+By adding a PHP shell with a filename starting with a dot ".", this can bypass extension control implemented in the plugin.
 Moreover, there is a race condition in the zip extraction process which makes the shell file live long enough on the filesystem to be callable by an attacker.